How Are Clinical Trial Participants Protected?

 Office of Human Research Protections

 In 2000, the Office of Human Research Protections (OHRP) was set up as the government’s main guardian of people’s safety and welfare in clinical trials.
 It enforces the rules regarding the informed consent process, institutional review boards (IRBs), and the participation of people with special needs in clinical trials, such as children and those with mental disabilities.
 It can suspend research activities until identified problems are corrected.

 The OHRP also educates research centers and individuals to help them comply with current clinical trials standards.

 Food and Drug Administration

 The Food and Drug Administration (FDA) has the final say about whether or not a new treatment is approved to be given to patients.
 Once phase III clinical trials on a new treatment are completed, the FDA reviews the information and decides if it’s safe and effective enough to be approved.

-But the FDA’s role in many clinical trials begins long before this.
+But the FDA’s role in many clinical trials starts long before this.
 Any sponsor seeking approval for a new treatment must submit all study protocols to the FDA before the clinical trials are allowed to begin.
-See “The investigational new drug (IND) application” in the section “What happens before clinical trials?” for more.

 The FDA also inspects (audits) sites conducting clinical trials, especially if there’s reason to think they’re not following proper procedures.
 If serious problems are found, the FDA can forbid a particular site or doctor from doing any further research.

 National Cancer Institute

-The National Cancer Institute (NCI), part of the NIH, sponsors many of the cancer clinical trials going on at any one time, including those being conducted by cooperative groups.
+The National Cancer Institute (NCI), part of the National Institutes of Health (NIH), sponsors many of the cancer clinical trials going on at any one time, including those done by cooperative groups.
 Proposals for such studies must be approved by the NCI before funding is granted.
-The NCI audits each site involved in NCI-sponsored research at least once every 3 years.
+The NCI also regularly audits each site involved in NCI-sponsored research.

 Last Medical Review: 05/03/2016